acquia/blt/.github/ISSUE_TEMPLATE/bug_report.md

 ---

-Justify why this is a BLT problem.
+- [ ] I have read and understand the guidelines for new issues.

 **Describe the bug**
 A clear and concise description of what the bug is.

 **To Reproduce**
-Steps to reproduce the behavior:
+Steps to reproduce the behavior, _ideally_ starting from a fresh install of BLT:
-1. Go to '...'
+1. Run `composer create-project acquia/blt-project --no-interaction`
 2. Click on '....'
 3. Scroll down to '....'
 4. See error